 The responses he received varied from $40 to $800, and the average came out to $100/hour.
 The reason he asked this was to see what people thought their time was worth with no other factors involved.
 He did this to simply prove a point, that people greatly value their time, but have a tendency to undercut themselves.
 This could be for those of you freelancing or when evaluating what you think the time investment in your product or service is worth.
-Always put value on your time.
+Always put a value on your time.

 2. Always Budget Extra Time for Support

-Everything always seems to come back to time as there is never enough of it in a day.
+Everything always seems to come back to time, as there is never enough of it in a day.
 When you are delivering a WordPress product or service you should always budget extra time for support.
 Support almost always requires more time and effort than you can imagine or even plan for.
 If you estimated 20 hours of support for that new shiny plugin you just launched, it is safe to say you should probably double that amount.
 Being a managed WordPress host, we know this better than anyone here at Kinsta.
 A majority of our time is spent helping customers and solving problems.

-I don’t usually dive into first person, but today I will as I have some personal experience with this myself.
+I don’t usually dive into the first person, but today I will as I have some personal experience with this myself.
 My brother and I developed and launched a premium WordPress coupon plugin earlier this year.
 We had plans from the very beginning to have an extensive knowledge base where people could find their own answers.
 The big mistake we made was not having all the knowledgebase articles written when we launched the plugin.
 This resulted in a lot of emails from customers asking questions that we didn’t anticipate and could have easily avoided.
 We ended up writing 25+ docs and the emails pretty much stopped altogether.

 We also have an extensive WordPress knowledgebase here at Kinsta and the main purpose is to cut back on time needed for support.
 But remember, writing the knowledgebase articles also takes time.
 Whether you are answering customers support tickets, taking calls, or interacting over live chat, always budget extra time for support.
 You will save yourself many headaches down the road!